majirajib4747/Project4_Team2/README.md

 * Initial accuracy was 74%.
 * Considerations: MRI scans can be costly to run.
 It can be difficult to explain neural networks because there are many parameters.

+## How to run the model:<br>

+1. Download the Image files from the [OASIS Dataset on Kaggle](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset/data) and specify the folder which it is stored on your machine in the code.
+2. Select the folder called "OASIS_MRI_Image_Processing".
+3. The file "alzheimer-detection-and-classification-oasis-data- New.ipynb" will run the code.

 ## Colored MRI Image Proccessing

 Next we used supervised learning (SVM) to process colored images of [MRI scans](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset/data) which can be downloaded and organized onto your machine.
 We tried to use the images to predict Alzheimer or Non Alzheimer (Binary prediction).

-* Select the folder called "SVM_MRI_Image_processing_Model".
-The file "alzheimer-detection-and-classification-98-7-acc.ipynb" will run the code.

 We tried the SVM Model with different kernels and we found that SVM with Linear Kernel was the most accurate model:<br>